Francisco Llano de la Encomienda

-Francisco Llano de la Encomienda (17 September 1879 – 1963) was a Spanish soldier who served in Africa and was promoted to General in 1931.
+Francisco Llano de la Encomienda (17 September 1879 – 31 December 1963) was a Spanish soldier who served in Morocco and was promoted to General in 1931.
 During the Spanish Civil War (1936–39) he remained loyal to the Second Spanish Republic.
-He was in command of the troops in Barcelona when a military revolt was attempted on 19 July 1936.
+He was in command of the Spanish army garrison in Barcelona when a military revolt was attempted on 19 July 1936.
 He was imprisoned by the rebels, and after the revolt was relieved of his command.
 He was given command of the Army of the North in November 1936 but was not able to form a unified command.
 He was handicapped by regional jealousies and a mixed command of regular troops and militia.
 He was dismissed in May 1937 shortly before the north of Spain fell to the insurgents.
 He took refuge in Mexico after the war.

 Life

 Early career

 Llano de la Encomienda was born in 1879.

 He gained military experience in the Rif War in Morocco.

 He had two tours of duty in Morocco, where his performance was excellent.

 He was promoted to the rank of General in 1931.